 Looking to invest in genetic testing companies?
-Here are five genetic testing stocks to consider.
+Here are five large-cap genetic testing stocks listed on US exchanges to consider.

 According to the US National Library of Medicine, genetic test types include: molecular genetic tests, which look at genes and short lengths of DNA to pinpoint mutations that result in genetic disorders; chromosomal genetic tests, which review the entire chromosome or long lengths of DNA to determine any major genetic changes; and biochemical genetic tests, which study how active protein levels are and examine irregularities that cause genetic disorders.

 The genetic testing industry opens up access to personalized medicines for patients.
 For investors unfamiliar with the term, these medicines focus on prevention and early treatment of diseases rather than reacting to them at a later stage.

-Looking at the market growth potential of genetic testing, a report from Global Market Insights projects that the global industry will be worth around US$31.9 billion by 2027, representing a compound annual growth rate of 11.6 percent between 2020 and 2027.
+Looking at the growth potential of genetic testing, a report from Precedence Research projects that the global industry will be worth around US$15.8 billion by 2030, up from US$8 billion in 2021, representing a CAGR of 17.6 percent between 2021 and 2030.

 Top genetic testing stocks

 With that positive outlook in mind, the Investing News Network has compiled a list of NYSE and NASDAQ genetic testing stocks with market caps between US$2.5 billion and US$20 billion.
 The list includes firms that develop, manufacture and market diagnostic and genetic tests and systems, and data was gathered using TradingView’s stock screener on November 14, 2022.